SafeExamBrowser/seb-server/docs/institution.rst

 Overview
 ---------

-The institution section within SEB Server is used to support built-in multi-tenancy functionality to allow using SEB server as a light-weight stand-alone server but with the possibility to separate operation completely within different institutions.
+The institution section within SEB Server is used to support built-in multi-tenancy functionality to allow using SEB Server as a light-weight stand-alone server but with the possibility to separate operation completely within different institutions.

 .. note::